 French Adjectives: Masculine, Feminine, Singular & Plural

 In French, all nouns are either masculine or feminine and either singular or plural, and they change accordingly.
 Therefore, you have masculine adjectives in French, feminine French adjectives, as well as plural adjectives.
-For example:

 |Masc.
 Sing.||Fem.
 Sing.||Masc.
 Plural||Fem.
 Plural|